-The Climate and Sport Initiative is bringing star athletes, sports enthusiasts, and sustainability experts together to take on the greatest opponent of our time.
-Play hockey, win prizes, and meet top players, while protecting your community for future generations.
+The Climate and Sport Initiative brings together star athletes, sports enthusiasts, and sustainability experts to take on the greatest opposition of our time.
+Play hockey, meet top players, and protect your community for future generations.
 Let’s stick it to climate change!

 Meet Our Champion